adenisiewicz/python-onapsdk/docs/description.rst

 (simple) services.

-First beta release will deal with ONAP "Legacy" APIs but new API and policy integration is planned
+First beta release will deal with ONAP "Legacy" APIs but new APIs, CDS and policy integration is planned for next releases.